South Burma (Myanmar) tour

 Day 8 - Dawei - south to Ye and Dawei

 A short drive south brings us to the delightful little town of Ye.
-Until late 2013 the town had been off limits to foreigners since independence in 1948 due to perceived security issues with Mon and Karen autonomists.
+Until late 2013 the town had been off-limits to foreigners since independence in 1948.
 (So to say it’s off the beaten track is an understatement.)
 We’ll visit the spectacular temple site atop charmingly named Banana Mountain as well as taking in the rustic riverside market before continuing in the afternoon to Dawei, formerly Tavoy.

 Overnight: Dawei Transport: Minibus, Meals: B, L, D,